open/close all folders

 - The "Red Dirt" music of Texas is in a similar situation.
 Many bands and artists spend years, even decades, gaining massive fanbases in Texas, but never strike it big elsewhere.
 It's to the point where Billboard publishes a separate country singles chart just for Texas.

 - Nearly everything Ray Stevens released for MCA in the late 1980s.
 Most notably, I Have Returned (1985) was a #1 on Top Country Albums and went gold despite neither of its singles reaching Top 40 — in an era where a country album going gold was nearly unheard of due to heavily skewed sales charts.

 - Cledus T. Judd's I Stoled This Record (1996) went gold even though none of its singles charted.

-- Headquarters by The Monkees debuted at #1 (and then sat at #2 for a very long time after Sgt Pepper came out the next week), despite having no American singles released from it whatsoever, and thus no officially-charting individual songs.
+- Headquarters by The Monkees debuted at #1 (and then sat at #2 for a very long time after Sgt.
+Pepper's Lonely Hearts Club Band came out the next week), despite having no American singles released from it whatsoever, and thus no officially-charting individual songs.
 "Shades of Gray" and "Randy Scouse Git" have made it as Greatest Hits Album material, though, the latter having been a top-5 single in the UK.

 - Since coming second in Britain's Got Talent, Susan Boyle has enjoyed two albums which have achieved multi-platinum sales worldwide.
 In America, the first (I Dreamed A Dream) was the best selling album of the year in spite of being released in the fourth quarter.
 Nonetheless, she didn't get any singles in the Top 40 from either record.